MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 # Sign in users in sample Android (Kotlin) app

-This guide demonstrates how to configure a sample Android mobile application to sign in users, and call an ASP.NET Core web API.
+This guide demonstrates how to configure a sample Android mobile application to sign in users.

 In this article, you do the following tasks: